pubcore/material-ui-storybook/README.md

 #### https

 To run storybook over https, enable it in .env file and define absolute path to corresponding cert, ca and key file.
-The .env file must be ignored by git and npm
+The .env file is ignored by git and npm